axeluhl/sailing-analytics/wiki/creating-ec2-image-from-scratch.md

 Copied the httpd configuration files `/etc/httpd/conf/httpd.conf`, `/etc/httpd/conf.d/000-macros.conf` and the skeletal `/etc/httpd/conf.d/001-events.conf` from an existing server.

 Instead of having the `ANDROID_HOME` environment variable be set in `/etc/profile` as in the old instances, I moved this statement to the `sailing.sh` script in git at `configuration/sailing.sh` and linked to by `/etc/profile.d/sailing.sh`.
 For old instances this will set the variable redundantly, as they also have it set by a manually adjusted `/etc/profile`, but this shouldn't hurt.

+Copied /etc/logrotate.conf from an existing SL instance so that `/var/log/logrotate-target` is used to rotate logs to.